BlueCross BlueShield of Tennessee Medical Policy Manual

 ADDITIONAL INFORMATION

-Published evidence based studies and support by professional organizations regarding the utilization of progenitor cell therapy for the treatment of damaged myocardium are lacking.
-Progenitor cell therapy for the treatment of damaged myocardium is a rapidly evolving field, with a number of areas of substantial uncertainty including patient selection, cell type, and procedural details (e.g. timing and mode of delivery).
+Published evidence-based studies and support by professional organizations regarding the utilization of progenitor cell therapy for the treatment of damaged myocardium are lacking.
+Progenitor cell therapy for the treatment of damaged myocardium is an evolving field with a number of areas of substantial uncertainty including patient selection, cell type, and procedural details (e.g., timing and mode of delivery).

 SOURCES